 Following the amalgamation of the Brooklands Club and the Friends group towards the end of 2008 a new magazine was created which continued under the banner of the Brooklands Bulletin, initially in the same monochrome booklet style but with more pages and articles.
 In December 2009 the first edition of the new style all colour 42 page A5 Brooklands Bulletin was published.
 It was edited by Chris Bass (the former editor of the Brooklands Society Gazette) and Diane Willows.
 It was published by the BTM Vice Chairman Robert Hall.

 By 2015 the magazine had grown to a 70 page magazine with many features on Brooklands related subjects as well as all the news and views from the Museum.
 The aim of the Brooklands Bulletin is to keep Members better informed and to give those who perhaps can't visit as often a chance to keep in touch and feel involved in the Museum and its activities.
-The printed Bulletin is now supported by an online e-letter once a month and this website which give all the latest information relating to the Members and the Museum.
+The printed Bulletin is now supported by an online e-letter once a month and this website which give all the latest information relating to the Members and the Museum and includes an online archive of Bulletins from 2013.

 As we enter 2019 we look forward to a new direction with an A4 full-colour magazine arriving later in the year and a change of editorial team.